-At Living Wellness Medical Center, we specialize in bioidentical hormone replacement therapy.
+At Living Wellness Medical Center, we, as naturopathic doctors, specialize in bioidentical hormone replacement therapy.
 In this blog post, we are answering some questions we have received from our patients.

 Question #1: Dr. Khalsa, what is the difference between non-identical and bioidentical hormones?

-Dr. Khalsa: So basically it’s kind of like the name implies, how it sounds.
-Non-bioidentical hormones are not identical to what our bodies naturally produce and bioidentical hormones are, and so our bodies have kind of seen them (bioidentical hormones) before and know how to metabolize them in a healthy way.
-This is why people tend to do better and feel better with the bioidentical hormones.
+Dr. Khalsa: So, basically, it’s like the name implies, how it sounds.
+Non-bioidentical hormones are not identical to what our bodies naturally produce, while bioidentical hormones are identical.
+So, our bodies have seen them (bioidentical hormones) before and know how to metabolize them in a healthy way.
+This is why people tend to do better and feel better with bioidentical hormones.

-Question #2: Dr. Brouwer, can you give us kind of an overview of what are all of the hormones when we’re talking about hormone replacement therapy?
+Question #2: Dr. Brouwer, can you give us an overview of all of the hormones relevant to our discussion of hormone replacement therapy?

 Adrenal hormones are DHEA and cortisol.
 Thyroid hormones are T3 and T4 thyroid.
 The reproductive hormones for females are estrogen, progesterone, and testosterone.
 For men, we mainly focus on just testosterone.

 Question #3: Dr. Khalsa, what are some of the symptoms of low estrogen?

 Dr. Khalsa: So, one symptom of low estrogen is heat.
 Women tend to have a lot of hot flashes and night sweats.
 And all that heat tends to dry everything up, so women tend to have vaginal dryness and really dry skin.
 You might also start to notice weight gain.
 You know, maybe an extra 10 pounds with no change in diet and exercise.
 Sometimes there are also sleep issues and mood issues.
 Those are the main symptoms of a lack of estrogen.